Avataw/avataw.github.io/src/pages/posts/pull-requests.md

 ## **Conclusion**

-Creating and reviewing pull requests is an art and it's importance can (at least in my opinion) **not** be overstated.
+Creating and reviewing pull requests is an art and its importance can (at least in my opinion) **not** be overstated.

 It also has a big impact on team dynamics.
 Therefore I urge you to treat pull requests with the respect they deserve.